 Protect Iconic Public Lands Before Year End

-Congress is considering a package of lands bills that could protect the public lands and rivers in Washington, California, Oregon, Colorado, New Mexico, Montana, and the east coast.
+Congress is in the early stages of developing a package of lands bills that could protect the public lands and rivers in Washington, California, Oregon, Colorado, New Mexico, Montana, and the east coast.

 Public lands are the heart and soul of a thriving outdoor recreation community and a growing outdoor recreation economy.
 Conserving important landscapes across the country is valuable for outdoor recreation, of course, but is invaluable for climate and the environment.
 Intact landscapes ensure that Americans have clean air, clean water, and protections from the worst effects of climate, as well as places to play.

-Both House and Senate leadership have signaled their interest in supporting outdoor recreation in an end-of-year package, including through passing public lands bills.
+House and Senate committee leadership have both signaled their interest in supporting outdoor recreation in an end-of-year package, including through passing public lands bills.
 Among the landscapes at stake are some that are deeply valuable to the outdoor community, including:

 Washington—Wild Olympics